GeekFunkLabs/fluidpatcher/docs/tutorial/lesson05_effects.md

 * `mono` alias sets audio ports to `Input, Output`
 * Sets an initial delay time of 0.1 seconds

+Since this is a mono plugin, separate instances will be created for the left and right channels so that audio is still processed in stereo.

 ### Tremolo (`trem`)

 ```yaml